 Articles

 Mini rugby - do results matter?
-Posted about 10 years ago
+Posted over 10 years ago

 It is not often that mini rugby commands the kind of media coverage normally reserved for the Six Nations but that was just the case earlier this year when Surrey Rugby, one of the Rugby Football Union’s constituent bodies, unveiled a radical plan for their end of season festivals.